-Each elected steering committee member will serve a 3 year term.
-The terms begin/end at the end of a conference.
+Each elected Board member will serve a 3 year term.
+The terms begin/end during a meeting of a conference.
 See section 5.01 of this document for what happens when there isn’t a NETC Conference in a given year.

-- Year 2 – Vice President, North Central, and Western
+- Year 2 – VP Elect, Treasurer, North Central, and Western

-The President, Vice President, and Secretary are elected in a general election, i.e. any NETC member can vote.
+The VP Elect, Secretary, and Treasurer are elected in a general election, i.e. any NETC member can vote.
 The regional member elections are open to members from the represented institutions.
 The VP Elect will serve one year as VP Elect, the next year as Vice President, and the third year as President.

 Elections should be scheduled approximately 1 month before a conference.
 Regular elections for the Board members will be held in May/June and the newly elected Board will start July 1.
 Voting should be open a minimum of 5 working days.

-In the event that a member of the steering committee resigns, a special election can be held to fill the remaining term of that position.
-The steering committee will determine whether the special election should take place.
+In the event that a member of the Board resigns, a special election can be held to fill the remaining term of that position.
+The Board will determine whether the special election should take place.

-The steering committee can call other special elections if needed, such as to fill the positions on the initial committee.
+The Board can call other special elections if needed, such as to fill the positions on the initial Board.

 For the member representing the past, current, and future NETC Conferences, they will have a 2-3 year term.
-Their term begins up to 2 years before the conference they host and ends the year after they hosted, or the beginning of the following conference.
-It will be up to the individual whether they want to serve that final year.
+Their term begins up to 2 years before the conference they host and ends the year after they host.

-The steering committee has the option of adding/removing liaisons to the committee at any time.
-The liaisons would be non-voting members of the committee.
+The Board has the option of adding/removing liaisons to the Board at any time.
+The liaisons would be non-voting members of the Board.
 Their purpose would be to ensure that NETC maintains a good working relationship with other organizations.

-The steering committee will have a face-to-face meeting at every NETC Conference.
+The Board will have a face-to-face meeting at every NETC Conference.

 The President may call additional meetings as needed.
 These meetings will use whatever technology is appropriate for the meeting.

-The President and/or the steering committee will decide for each meeting whether it is for steering committee members only, or open to all NETC members.
+The President and/or the Board will decide for each meeting whether it is for Board members only, or open to all NETC members.

-Motions are made and seconded by a member of the steering committee.
-This is to ensure that at least some of the steering committee support any motion that is made.
+Motions are made and seconded by a member of the Board.
+This is to ensure that at least some of the Board support any motion that is made.

 Any NETC member can contribute to discussions, either before or after the motion is made.
 For open meetings, any NETC members can vote.
-For closed meetings, only steering committee members can vote, not regular members or liaisons.
+For closed meetings, only Board members can vote, not regular members or liaisons.

 Oral votes are OK.
 When it’s not obvious whether a motion passes or fails, a re-vote will be conducted, using a more verifiable method to be determined by the President.

-The steering committee will operate in a transparent way whenever/wherever possible.
+The Board will operate in a transparent way whenever/wherever possible.
 It is best to err on the side of transparency.

-Serving on the steering committee is a voluntary action, no compensation will be made to the steering committee members.
-You may, however, put it on your professional vita.
+Serving on the Board is a voluntary action, and no compensation will be made to the Board members.

 Article V – Miscellaneous